ravinderdeol/brownie-funding/README.md

 # Brownie Funding
 A crowdfunding smart contract in Solidity.
-Brownie is used to connect to Ganache (+ Rinkeby)
+Brownie is used to connect to Ganache (+ Rinkeby).